Buenos Aires, Argentina

 9/24 for spring semester and 2/24 for fall semester

 Click the Application tab.

-The University of Iowa has affiliated itself with The School for International Training or SIT.
 SIT was founded on the idea that cultural exchange leads to positive social change.
-Because of this belief, each of their programs is centered around one of seven global issues.
-This program allows students to study Argentina’s social movements and the country’s past and current struggles to guarantee human rights for its diverse populations.
-Students learn from local experts: academics, activists, business persons, artists, community leaders, and government officials.
-This access to local perspectives and knowledge gives students a greater understanding of the issues and innovations within their host communities.
+Because of this belief, each of their programs is centered around one of seven global issues: Climate & Environment; Development & Inequality; Education & Social Change; Geopolitics & Power; Global Health & Well-being; Identity & Human Resilience; and Peace & Justice.
+As a global health and well-being issue, this program allows students to examine urban epidemiology and the challenges and inequities in public health policy in Buenos Aires.
+Students learn from local experts: academics, activists, businesspersons, artists, community leaders, and government officials.
+Access to local perspectives and knowledge gives students a greater understanding of the issues and innovations within their host communities.
 The program combines classroom study with hands-on work in the field.

 This seminar consists of a four-week internship with a local community organization, research organization, business, or international NGO.
 The aim of the internship is to enable the student to gain valuable work experience and to enhance their skills in an international work environment.

-Late August to early December for fall semester and late February to mid-June for spring semester.
+Late August to mid-December for fall semester and late February to mid-June for spring semester.

 1111 University Capitol Centre